TheKye/EcoMods/ColoredVehicles-EM/README.md

 # Credits

-Original Credits goto Zangdar for the Creation of the Original Mod [Colored Vehicles](https://eco.mod.io/colored-vehicles) and a thank you for allowing me to make this modified version
+Original Credits goto Zangdar for the Creation of the Original Mod [Colored Vehicles](https://eco.mod.io/colored-vehicles) and [Hotwheels Mod](https://eco.mod.io/hot-wheels) a thank you for allowing me to make this modified version

 # License